phuongwj/my-notes/aws-certified-cloud-practitioner/6-management-and-developer-tools.md

 > Example of YAML file.

-CloudFormation is simple but it can lead to large filesor is limited in some regard to creating dynamic or repeatable infrastructure compared to CDK.
+CloudFormation is simple but it can lead to large files or is limited in some regard to creating dynamic or repeatable infrastructure compared to CDK.

-CloudForamtion can be easier for DevOps Engineers who do not have a background in web programming languages.
+CloudFormation can be easier for DevOps Engineers who do not have a background in web programming languages.

 Since CDK generates out CloudFormation, it's still important to be able to read and understand CloudFormation in order to debug IaC stacks.